angienic/angienic/README.md

 ### Hi there! 👋

-Welcome my personal project drawer, the place where I keep track of my day to day analysis and test some of my own ideas.
+Welcome to my personal project drawer, the place where I keep track of my day to day analysis and test some of my own ideas.
 - 🔭    I am currently working on a portfolio piece that started as part of a data science program capstone project investigating supply chains.
 I learned a ton!
 Stay tuned for a sneek peak soon!
 - 💬    Ask me about what I've learned after years analyzing biological data in R or about my fun Python side projects!
 - 🌱    I’m learning NLP and looking for collaborative projects.